kryptobytes/test/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run Xcoin-qt.exe.
+Unpack the files into a directory and run test-qt.exe.

-If you have Microsoft Security Essentials, you need to add Xcoin-qt.exe to its "Excluded processes" list.
-Microsoft Security Essentials->Settings tab, select Excluded processes, press Add, select xcoin-qt.exe, OK, Save changes.
+If you have Microsoft Security Essentials, you need to add test-qt.exe to its "Excluded processes" list.
+Microsoft Security Essentials->Settings tab, select Excluded processes, press Add, select test-qt.exe, OK, Save changes.

 The software automatically finds other nodes to connect to.
-You can enable Universal Plug and Play using a menu entry or set your firewall to forward port 9333 (TCP) to your computer so you can receive incoming connections.
-Xcoin works without incoming connections, but allowing incoming connections helps the Xcoin network.
+You can enable Universal Plug and Play using a menu entry or set your firewall to forward port 9333 (TCP) to your computer so you can receive incoming connections.  test works without incoming connections, but allowing incoming connections helps the test network.

 See the bitcoin wiki at:
   https://en.bitcoin.it/wiki/Main_Page